Hummingbird Diet: From Nectar to Insects

 The honeysuckle is a well-known attractant for hummingbirds.
 The most popular varieties include:

-As the season of abundant flowering plants diminishes other non-synthetic options are providing your hummingbirds with feeders using homemade feeder food.
+As the season of abundant flowering plants diminishes there are other options to sustain the flow of hummingbird activity by providing homemade hummingbird nectar.
 Hummingbird feeders are a great alternative resource for maintaining happy and frequent visitors to your outdoor area throughout the year.

 How to make homemade hummingbird food for my feeder?

-• Dissolve 1 part table sugar to 4 parts distilled water.
+- Dissolve 1 part table sugar to 4 parts distilled water (1:4).

 An added benefit to making homemade hummingbird food is knowing that our friends are fed healthy non-synthetic food that is free of artificial coloring or preservatives.